-Don’t forget to say, “yes” to your ideas on a regular basis.
+Don’t forget to say “yes” to your ideas on a regular basis.

 Flesh out your writing ideas

 You will have plenty of time to go back and add details as you go along, and I encourage you to do this as ideas rise to the surface.
-Think of all the fresh space you are creating in your brain for new ideas to emerge—and they will!
+Think of all the new space you are creating in your brain for new ideas to emerge—and they will!

 Identify your top 3 writing ideas

-The ideas that appeal to you right away might the easiest or the shortest options, and that’s a great place to start, and you may well find you have more to say than you thought.
+The ideas that appeal to you right away might be the easiest or the shortest options, and that’s a great place to start, and you may well find you have more to say than you thought.